|You are here: GCA Nat'l Awards → Plant of the Year → Nominate a Plant|

 - Nominations will be accepted between March 1st and December 1st in the year preceding the award presentation.

-- Completed portfolios should be emailed with the required accompanying photographs by December 1st of the year preceding the Annual Meeting when the medal is to be awarded.
+- Completed portfolios (including nomination form and photos) should be submitted by December 1st of the year preceding the Annual Meeting when the medal is to be awarded.

 - Incomplete portfolios will not be considered.